LoyolaChicagoBooks/introcs-csharp/_sources/files/fileread.txt

 In ``first_file.cs``, we explicitly coded reading two lines.
-You will often want to process each line in a file, without knowing the total number of lines while programming.
-This means that files provide us with our second kind of a sequence:  this time the sequence of lines in the file!
+You will often want to process each line in a file, without knowing the total number of lines at the time when you were programming.
+This means that files provide us with our second kind of a sequence:  the sequence of lines in the file!
 To process all of them will require a loop and a new test to make sure that you have not yet come to the end of the file's stream: You can use the ``EndOfStream`` property.
-It has the wrong sense (true at the end of the file), so we negate it, testing for ``!reader.EndOfStream`` in the example program ``print_file_lines.cs``.
+It has the wrong sense (true at the end of the file), so we negate it, testing for ``!reader.EndOfStream`` to *continue* reading.
-This little program reads and prints the contents of a file specified by the user, one line at a time:
+The example program ``print_file_lines.cs`` reads and prints the contents of a file specified by the user, one line at a time:

 .. literalinclude:: ../../source/examples/print_file_lines/print_file_lines.cs